Downsizing Home – Everything you need to know

-Selling a house to downsize brings a wealth of benefits from the practicalities of having less space and fewer rooms to maintain, through to saving money on annual household bills.
+Selling a big house to downsize brings a wealth of benefits; from the practicalities of having a smaller home to maintain, through to saving money on annual household bills.

-There’s a perception that selling a house to downsize is an approach only taken by retired homeowners whose families have flown the nest.
-In fact, the concept of downsizing your home is more common than you think across a wide sector of homeowners.
+There’s a perception that downsizing is an approach only taken by homeowners planning retirement, whose families have flown the nest.
+In fact, the concept of downsizing is one that’s relevant to homeowners with a wide range of personal circumstances.

 Why downsize your property?